expobrain/hephaestus/README.md

 Parsing the incoming SQL expression is only the first step and its not very useful without the ability to traverse the tree and inspect the nodes.

-Instead of writing from scratch the code to traverse the dictionary nested structure by yourself Efesto provides you a class to be used to walk through the tree and call a method for every node it encouters during the traverse.
+Instead of writing from scratch the code to traverse the dictionary nested structure by yourself Hephaestus provides you a class to be used to walk through the tree and call a method for every node it encouters during the traverse.

 Just inherith from the `Visitor` class and implement methods in the form of `visit_<node_type>` where `<node_type>` is the type of the node in the `_type` key.